department-of-veterans-affairs/va.gov-team/products/education-careers/stem/design/22-1995-stem-content-doc.md

 [Explore other education benefits] { button } .

+{ end gray box }

-If you would still like to change your program of study or place of training, continue below.
+Since you're not applying for the Rogers STEM Scholarship, if you need to change your program of study or place of training, continue with this application.

 [ Back | Continue ] { buttons }